 Additionally, Alert Logic's ability to detect lateral movement threat vectors within an IaaS deployment – as well as ingress and egress attack vectors - position it well for cloud security scenarios.

 Gartner recognizes the investment Alert Logic has made in machine learning, and the benefits it provides for IDPS.
 Using machine learning to analyze the event stream reduces the number of events that need to be reviewed by human analysts and correlates incidents of compromise to help teams contain attacks spanning days to weeks to months.

 Under the Strengths section of the report for Alert Logic, Gartner states, “Alert Logic is one of the first vendors to use analytics and machine learning to post-process IDS event streams.
 This improves its ability to detect threats and incidents that take multiple days/weeks to evolve faster and with more efficacy.”

 Check out the Gartner IDPS Magic Quadrant

 Gartner stresses that Alert Logic is particularly strong in public cloud and virtualized environments, and points out how Alert Logic can be quickly deployed using prebuilt integrations with popular platforms like Chef and Puppet.

-The report also says that customers value the ease of use of Alert Logic, and that the ability to deploy and rapidly shift an existing deployment make Alert Logic ideally suited for agile and DevSecOps environments.
-You don’t have to take my word for it, though.
-Click here to download the Gartner IDPS Magic Quadrant and check it out for yourself.
+The report also says that customers value the ease of use of Alert Logic and that the ability to deploy and rapidly shift an existing deployment make Alert Logic ideally suited for agile and DevSecOps environments.